WELCOME TO KINDERGARTEN

 - Read books about school.
 The library will have many titles to choose from.

 - Encourage friendships.
 Teach your child ways to make friends and try to introduce them to a classmate before the first day of school.

 Learn Through Play

 Children are naturally curious and eager to learn about the world around them.
-Through play, they have the opportunity to discover, explore and be cretive.
+Through play, they have the opportunity to discover, explore and be creative.

 To help your child be successful in school, provide them with plenty of play time.
-Playing develops important skills and behaviours in early childhood.
+Playing develops important skills and behaviors in early childhood.